ingeniasoftware/luthier-ci/docs/en/003_routes.md

 ### <a name="syntax"></a> Syntax

-If you have used Laravel then you will know how to use Luthier-CI, since it's syntax is identical.
+If you have used Laravel then you will know how to use Luthier CI, since it's syntax is identical.
 This is the simplest possible example of a route:

 ```php
 Route::get('foo', 'bar@baz');
 ```

 Where **foo** is the URL of the route and **bar@baz** is the name of the controller and method (separated by @) to which it points.
-By using the `get()` method you are telling Luthier-CI that the route will be available under GET requests.
+By using the `get()` method you are telling Luthier CI that the route will be available under GET requests.

 <div class="alert alert-info">
     <i class="fa fa-info-circle" aria-hidden="true"></i>